-SLO 4 is assessed through a Louisiana Council for Exceptional Students (LACEC) Grant Writing project in EDSP 5040 Integrated-Merged Instructional Practices.
+SLO 4 is assessed through a Louisiana Council for Exceptional Students (LA-CEC) Grant Writing project in EDSP 5040 Integrated-Merged Instructional Practices.
 The assessment is evaluated using a rubric, and the target performance is that 100% of candidates will score "Proficient."
-Candidates conduct research into effective educational strategies, determine how to integrate the strategies into an inclusive classroom, and write a mini-grant proposal for submission to the LACRC for funding consideration.
+Candidates conduct research into effective educational strategies, determine how to integrate the strategies into an inclusive classroom, and write a mini-grant proposal for submission to the LA-CEC for funding consideration.

-The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposal for \$500 for the 2016-2017 school year.
+The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposals for \$425 plus membership in the national Council for Exceptional Children professional organization for the 2018-2019 school year.
 The assessment is evaluated using a rubric, and target performance requires that 100% of candidates score "Proficient."
-Candidates conduct research into one of four areas of funding: (1) Educating Children with Exceptionalities; (2) Improving Relationships between Families and their Children with Exceptionalities, (3) Developing Independent Living Skills or Employment of Students with Exceptionalities, or (4) Using Technology to Enhance the Education of Children and/or Youth with Exceptionalities.
-Candidates write one section of the grant at a time.
-Candidates complete the following, one section at a time: project description: title of project, duration of the project, statement of Need, description of the population to be served, project objectives and activities, project timeline, evaluation procedures, project benefits, project budget, letter of endorsement from an administrator, contact information, resume.
-Completed minigrant proposals are submitted to the Louisiana Council for Exceptional Children (LA-CEC) in October for funding consideration every October.
-The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposal for \$425 and a national CEC membership for the 2017-2018 school year.
+Candidates conduct research into one of four areas of funding: (1) Educating Children with Exceptionalities; (2) Improving Relationships between Families and their Children with Exceptionalities.
+(3) Developing Independent Living Skills or Employment of Students with Exceptionalities, or (4) Using Technology to Enhance the Education of Children and/or Youth with Exceptionalities.
+Candidates write one section of the grant at a time with feedback given after each section is completed.
+Candidates complete the following, one section at a time: project description: title of project, duration of the project, statement of need, description of the population to be served, project objectives and activities, project timeline, evaluation procedures, project benefits, project budget, letter of endorsement from an administrator, contact information, resume.
+Completed mini-grant proposals are submitted to the Louisiana Council for Exceptional Children (LA-CEC) in October for funding consideration.
+The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposals for \$425 and a national CEC membership for the 2018-2019 school year.

-- AY 2016-2017: 100% candidates met target - AY 2017-2018: 100% of candidates met target
+• AY 2016-2017: 100% candidates met target